Please also see my All-Time World Cup Team Index

 |Graeme Souness vs Socrates|

-Strachan played for Dundee, Aberdeen, Manchester United, Leeds United and Coventry City.
+Gordon Strachan played for Dundee, Aberdeen, Manchester United, Leeds United and Coventry City.
 He spent 7 seasons with Aberdeen, winning two league titles and the Cup Winners' Cup in 1983.
-He was capped 50 times, representing Scotland at both WC Finals in 1982 and 1986.
+He was capped 50 times, representing Scotland at both World Cup Finals in 1982 and 1986.

 LW: Graham Rix (England)

-Rix was known for his career with Arsenal between 1975 and 1988.
+Graham Rix was known for his career with Arsenal between 1975 and 1988.
 His club reached the Final of the Cup Winners' Cup.
-He was capped 17 times for England and went to Spain 1982.
+He played in France and Scotland at the end of his career.
+He was capped 17 times for England.
+He went to Spain 1982, where he played 5 games.

 AM: Glenn Hoddle (England)

 Hoddle often considered one of the most talented players of his generation, but not always appreciated by his fans.
 He played mainly with Tottenham Hotspurs, where he won the UEFA Cup in 1984 and two FA Cups.
+He also played for AS Monaco, Swindon and Chelsea.
 He was a fixture for the national team throughout the 1980's.

 FW: Steve Archibald (Scotland)